 The hardness impression in its entire deformed geometry provides new information.
 The so-called "pile up" or material throw-up shows the plastic deformation behavior of the material and behaves - like a fingerprint - characteristically to the material.
 The Imprintec indentation process uses this information and establishes a functional relationship between indentation and stress-strain behavior.

 Conclusion: The Imprintec imprinting process provides more advantages than the conversion table for hardness values and tensile strength.

 Compared to the conversion of hardness into tensile strength by means of a conversion table, the indentation method according to DIN SPEC 4864 provides the 0.2% proof stress Rp0.2 as well as the tensile strength Rm for many metals across all materials.
 This redefines production-related testing processes and laboratory use for the determination of mechanical properties.

 Your advantages with the indentation method compared to the conversion table for hardness values and tensile strength:

 - Cost-effective results without time-consuming sample preparation

-- Low-destructive and fast tests, which facilitate the daily work of materials testers
+- low-destructive and fast tests, which facilitate the daily work of materials testers

-- Process-oriented quality assurance is improved
+- the process-related quality assurance is improved